New Local: The Community Paradigm

 At the heart of New Local's work is the belief in community power – the idea that people themselves should have more power and resources to shape their own futures.
 This imagines very different, collaborative ways of working for public services, and a much more decentralised system of governance.

-Its seminal 2019 publication The Community Paradigm proposes a fundamental shift of power and resources towards the people, places and communities.
+Its 2019 publication The Community Paradigm proposed a fundamental shift of power and resources towards the people, places and communities.

 This 'paradigm shift' is needed because: